-Slack in some ways pioneered a hybrid of this by, at least for quite a while, only charging you for the seats you actually used.
+- Slack, in some ways, pioneered a hybrid of this by, at least for quite a while, only charging you for the seats you actually used.

-- First, if the customer is unhappy and isn’t going to renew, in the long run it doesn’t matter if they cancel on month 4 or simply don’t renew on month 12.
+- First, if the customer is unhappy and isn’t going to renew, in the long run, it doesn’t matter if they cancel on month 4 or simply don’t renew on month 12.
 They won’t be part of your long-term revenue base either way.

 - Second, SaaS buyers are all veterans now.
 It’s time to start letting them buy the way they want to buy.
 There aren’t many customers left who are new to any segment of SaaS, let alone SaaS itself.
-If they want to buy annual, great.
+If they want to buy annually, great.
 If they want to buy quarterly, terrific.
 If they prefer utility pricing, maybe that’s the way there.
 If they want to pay with Bitcoin, maybe just let them.
 A little more on that here.

-In the long run in SaaS, any customer that churns was never really a customer at all — unless you get them back later.
+In the long run, in SaaS, any customer that churns was never really a customer at all — unless you get them back later.

 Maybe make onboarding, and buying, as simple as possible.
 Maybe just let the customer buy, at a given price point, however they want to buy.
 Drive up your NPS, close the deal even faster.
 And maybe just let them cancel and leave whenever they want.
 Just give them a pro-rated refund, and move on.
 And say thank you for trying us.
-And let them know they can have this refund whenever they want, no questions (or not too many at least) asked.
+And let them know they can have this refund whenever they want, no questions (or not too many, at least) asked.

 I bet you close more.